Updated: Jan 17

 Their solution, under development since 2013, is called the “Smart Drone Delivery Mailbox.”
 It uses Valqari-patented technology called the Autonomous Logistics Information System (ALIS) to provide consumers with a secure, fully-automated, two-way delivery system.
 ALIS communicates with an incoming drone, authenticates the delivery, then unlocks the mailbox.
 The drone deposits the package in the container then notifies the consumer of the delivery.

-“Current drone delivery systems drop or winch down their packages in an open space near a consumer’s home,” explained Walsh.
+“Current drone delivery systems drop or winch down their packages in an open space near a consumer’s home,” explains Walsh.
 "I should not have to leave work and go stand in my front yard to receive the package.
 That’s not convenient.”

 Watching the Future Evolve